tmcycyit/geo-bridge-bundle/README.md

 //If there are not any street return null public function getStreetsByDistrict($districtID)

+//This function is used to get district by $search string
+//If there are not any district with such content return null public function searchDistrict($search)

 //This function is used get street by given id
 //If there are not any street by given id return null public function getStreetById($id)

+//This function is used get street by given address id
+//If there are not any address by given id return null public function getStreetByAddressId($id)

 //This function is used to get $limit streets by $search string
 //If there are not any street with such content return null public function searchStreet($search, $limit = 0)

+//This function is used to get $limit streets by $search string
+//If there are not any street with such content return null public function searchStreetFlexible($search, $limit = 0)

+//This function is used to get $limit streets by $search string and district id
+//If there are not any street with such content return null public function getSearchStreetsByDistrict($search, $district, $limit = 0)
 ```

 The bundle use apc_cache and by default save addresses in the cache during 24 hours,